rajewski/SolTranscriptomes/README.md

 ### In-House Data
  - I am working on uploading these to NCBI so that the whole thing will be with publicly available data

 Our lab has generated several transcriptome libraries that will be used for this analysis.
-They are symlinked to in the `SlycRNA` and `NobtRNA` for tomato and tobacco, respecitively
+They are symlinked to in the `SlycRNA`, `SpimpRNA`, and `NobtRNA` for tomato and tobacco, respecitively

 ### Public Data

 #### Gene Expression Data

-The RNA seq files are downloaded from SRA with the `1_GetExternalSRA_RNAseq.sh` script and placed in the `ExternalData/RNAseq` directory.
-The microarray data files and probe mappings are downloaded with the 1_GetMicroarrays.sh script and placed in the `ExternalData/Microarray` directory.
+The RNAseq and Microarray files were all downloaded with the `1_GetData.sh` and placed in the `ExternalData` folder.

 | Species | NCBI BioProject ID | Description |
 | ------- | ------------------ | ----------- |